joshuasommerfeld/klaxons-at-dawn/README.md

 # Tension Meters

 There are 2 tension meters:
-* Survivors: Representing the rising angst and fear among the PC or NPC survivors, or even in the general world.
+* Survivor: Representing the rising angst and fear among the PC or NPC survivors, or even in the general world.
-* Zombies: Representing the increasing power of the zombies as more people are turned in these opening days of the apocalypse.
+* Zombie: Representing the increasing power of the zombies as more people are turned in these opening days of the apocalypse.

 Each meter starts at 0

-Whenever a player fails a check, add 1 to either the human or zombie tension meter (GM should choose which they feel is more appropriate).
+Whenever a player fails a check, add 1 to either the survivor or zombie tension meter (GM should choose which they feel is more appropriate).

 Whenever a tension meter reaches the number of players, an escalation happens.
 Escalations add new elements, obstacles and challenges into the story.